-When people hear the phrase “computer forensics”, they often think of the television program “CSI” and police criminal investigations.
-However computer forensics, or digital forensics as it is now commonly called, is an invaluable tool used in a wide range of investigations including contractual disputes between companies, employee misuse of computers, intellectual property investigations, computer hacking investigations and libel cases.
+When people hear the phrase “Digital forensics”, they often think of the television program “CSI” and police criminal investigations.
+However Computer forensics, or digital forensics as it is now commonly called, is an invaluable tool used in a wide range of investigations including contractual disputes between companies, employee misuse of computers, intellectual property investigations, computer hacking investigations and libel cases.

 Digital forensics is still in its infancy in Thailand but that is about to change.
 A search on the Internet will now reveal companies advertising digital forensic services, training courses and blogs within Thailand dedicated to the world of forensics.

 But what exactly do we mean by the term digital or computer forensics?
 Simply put it refers to the collection and examination of electronic data stored on computers and other electronic devices for evidence using a forensically sound method.
 And a forensically sound method is one that does not alter the source evidence, except to the minimum extent necessary to obtain it.
 In every case the manner used to obtain the evidence must be documented and justified.